BedrockNet/Bedrock.Shared/README.md

 (4)  Bedrock.Template.Api -  ASP.NET Core Web API template application that leverages the Bedrock.Shared library and Bedrock.Shared.Security application

 (5)  Bedrock.DomainBuilder - Winform application to generate boilerplate domain layer code like domain entities/enumerations/services, EF DbContext, EF configuration mapping files etc...
+This will likely be rewritten as a CLI using Roslyn compiler API.

 The template application is wired up to authenticate with Azure AAD B2C, but this is turned off at the moment within Startup.